Alexis M.,

 Use standard formats.
 SQL, JSON, CSV - not proprietary database engines.

 API-first approach.
 If your provider has a good API, use it.
-Makes exports trivial.
+That makes exports trivial.

 Regular backup tests.
-Don't hope you can export - test.
+Don’t hope you can export - test it.
 Every 6 months.
-If it doesn't work, you know it early.
+If it does not work, you will know early.

 Use containers.
 Docker makes your applications portable.
-From AWS to Azure to On-Premise - doesn't matter.
+From AWS to Azure to on-premise - it does not matter.

-Infrastructure-as-code.
-Terraform instead of cloud console.
-Makes switching easier.
+Infrastructure as code.
+Terraform instead of the cloud console.
+That makes switching easier.

 Document critical processes.
-Not just "in the head of an expert".
+Not just "in the mind of an expert".

-At least two people should know everything critical.
+At least two people should be able to do everything critical.
 Bus factor greater than 1.

 When Lock-in Is Okay

-AWS RDS for example.
+AWS RDS, for example.
 You have technical lock-in.
-But the features (Multi-AZ, Read-Replicas, Automated Backups) give you value you couldn't build yourself.
+But the features (Multi-AZ, read replicas, automated backups) give you value you could not build yourself.
 PostgreSQL underneath is portable.
-That's a conscious trade-off.
+That is a deliberate trade-off.

 The difference: